ionic-team/stencil-dev-server/README.md

 # Stencil Dev Server

 This is a very simple http-server with a filewatcher and livereload built in.
+This server was built with the purpose of making it easy to develop stencil apps and components, but it will work with about any dev workflow.

 Just provide a directory.